This page contains resources for setting up multi-factor authentication for Office 365, SCOE's e-mail and calendar system. CNTS has prepared a

 Microsoft gives users several ways to receive the secondary code.
 Setup instructions are provided below for receiving codes by text message, telephone call, or dedicated authenticator software.
 Users may choose any of the three options.

-After you enable MFA, choose how you would like to receive your secondary code (text, phone, or authenticator app) and follow the corresponding instructions:
+CNTS will enable MFA on your account automatically.
+To choose how you would like to receive your secondary code (text, phone, or authenticator app) follow the corresponding instructions:

 Logging In With Multi-Factor Authentication